 Contact Haylee at: firstname.lastname@example.org

 Haylee and Nick both graduated from Carroll College in 2011.
 Haylee graduating in psychology and playing volleyball and Nick graduating in education and playing football.
 They have been the campus directors for 6 years.
 They felt God’s calling into campus ministry to change the university, marketplace and the world for Jesus.
 Haylee is passionate about using horses to help people in their relationship with God.
 Nick’s passion is helping boys become men of God.
-Haylee enjoys horses and a great movie, Nick enjoys hunting and fishing and Vera enjoys a good book and great food. and Daniel loves destroying sandcastles.
+Haylee enjoys horses and a great movie, Nick enjoys hunting and fishing, Vera enjoys a good book and great food. and Daniel loves destroying sandcastles.

 Discover our Core Values